andreaz98/dtn1/README.md

 # dtn1
-exercise on jbotsim for ANET @ UPMC
+Assignment on jbotsim for ANET @ UPMC